 - Time Management, Processing, and Prioritizng

 The therapy barn at Best Intentions Farm commands a view that could be framed and hung on a wall.

 But this bucolic setting in Carroll County, Md., is more clinical than country, playing an important role in one alumna’s mission to change lives.

 Here Jacqueline Golden Wilson ’81, ’87 M.S., clinical professor of occupational therapy, teams human clients with horses in her practice, reConnect.
 She and Linda Oland, the farm’s proprietor, co-founded the nonprofit organization three years ago to offer...click to continue...

 Life Success groups specifically for Private and Homeschool families focusses on Leadership, Group Communication, and Organization for students seeking to develop positive skills for success.

 Take a look at what Towson University has to say about our Clinical Director and our program...

-The Fall blocks of sessions will begin in early September.
+Our blocks of group and individual sessions form on an ongoing basis.
 Please click here for more information on scheduling, and use our convenient registration link to reserve your spot.
 Use the Power of Horses to Change Lives!